run-ai/docs/docs/index.md

 To get support use the following channels:

-* On the navigation bar of the Run:ai user interface at `<company-name>.run.ai`, use the 'Support' button.
+* On the Run:ai user interface at `<company-name>.run.ai`, use the 'Contact Support' link on the top right.

 * Or submit a ticket by clicking the button below: